shanewhi/world-energy-data/README.md

 Instructions -

-1. Choose a country to profile from those listed in the Energy Institute's data listed above.
+1. Choose a country to profile from those listed in the Energy Institute's data listed in 4(c) above.
 2. Edit line 38 of world_energy_data.py to include the country name, as an exact duplicate of the name selected in (1), and followed by a comma in the case of a single country <br>
    (single element tuple must be followed by a comma).